furkanO1/JavaSoundPlayer/README.md

 # JavaSoundPlayer

 **TR**
-Java uygulamanız için sesler çaldırmak için bu api'yi kullanabilirsiniz.
+- Java uygulamanız için sesler çaldırmak için bu api'yi kullanabilirsiniz.

+- Sadece .wav dosyası için

 **EN**
-You can use this api to play sounds for your Java application.
+- You can use this api to play sounds for your Java application.

+- For .wav file only

 **Example**

 Play From File
 ```java
 package main;